Tens of thousands of pro-Palestinian protesters march in London as Israel-Hamas war roils the world

-LONDON (AP) — Tens of thousands of pro-Palestinian demonstrators marched in London and other cities on Saturday to demand Israel stop its bombardment of Gaza, as the Israel-Hamas war entered its third week and its ripples spread around the globe.
+LONDON (AP) — Tens of thousands of pro-Palestinian demonstrators marched through a rainy London on Saturday to demand Israel stop its bombardment of Gaza, and similar calls were heard in cities around the world, as the Israel-Hamas war entered its third week.

-Police estimated the crowd winding its way through central London at “up to 100,000.”
+Police estimated the crowd that wound its way through the city for three hours at “up to 100,000.”

-Waving Palestinian flags, participants called for an end to Israel’s blockade and airstrikes launched in the wake of a brutal incursion into southern Israel by the Hamas militant group that controls Gaza.
+Waving Palestinian flags and chanting “Stop bombing Gaza,” participants called for an end to Israel’s blockade and airstrikes launched in the wake of a brutal incursion into southern Israel by the Hamas militant group that controls Gaza.

-Police said there had been "pockets of disorder and some instances of hate speech” during protests, but “the majority of the protest activity has been lawful and has taken place without incident.”
+Police said there had been "pockets of disorder and some instances of hate speech” during protests over the war, but “the majority of the protest activity has been lawful and has taken place without incident.”

+Hundreds of pro-Palestinian protesters also gathered in Belfast and in Northern Ireland’s second city, Londonderry, where speakers included lawmaker Colum Eastwood of the Irish nationalist Social Democratic and Labour Party.

+“The murder of children is wrong,” he told the crowd, calling for an immediate cease-fire in the conflict.
+“I don’t know how that is so difficult for some of our world leaders to actually utter.
+It doesn’t matter whether they are Israeli children or Palestinian children.”

 Police in Berlin banned a pro-Palestinian demonstration that was scheduled for Sunday in the center of the city, German news agency dpa reported.
 Police in the German capital have stopped several similar events in recent weeks, citing the potential of violence and antisemitic hate speech.
 Some pro-Palestinian demonstrators have taken to the streets anyway, resulting in clashes with police.